bmun/huxley/docs/CONTRIBUTE.md

 	$ rvm use --create @huxley

 ### Create a Fork and Clone
 Begin by creating a fork of this repository.
 Go to the top-right of this repository page and click "Fork" (read Github's [guide](http://help.github.com/forking/) for a refresher on forking).
-Then, clone your repository and `cd` into it:
+Then, clone your repository, `cd` into it, and add this one as an upstream remote:

 	$ git clone git@github.com/yourusername/huxley.git
 	$ cd huxley
+	$ git remote add upstream https://github.com/kmeht/huxley.git

 ### Install Dependencies
 Install the Python dependencies as follows: